NickScherbakov/codementor-ai-platform/README.md

 A revolutionary full-stack application that combines artificial intelligence with proven educational methods to create the most effective programming learning platform.
 Built with cutting-edge technologies and designed for scalability.

+> **Note**: The GitHub Pages demo shows the UI only.
+For full functionality (AI tutoring, code execution, real-time features), deploy locally with `docker-compose up`.
+See [GitHub Pages Configuration](.github/GITHUB_PAGES.md) for details.

 ## 🚀 Features

 ### 🤖 AI-Powered Learning